magopian/django-inspect-model/docs/index.rst

 * a standard attribute
 * a method that only takes one attribute: 'self'

+The code is generic enough to be applied on just any python object, so Django isn't a requirement.
+However, it was tailored towards Django models.

 The source code is `available on Github`_ under the 3-clause BSD licence.

 .. _available on Github: https://github.com/magopian/django-inspect-model